Bringing Home the Body of King Charles XII: History

 The painting depicts an extremely important moment in Swedish history, both geopolitically and emotionally.
 The death of Charles XII marked the end of the Great Northern War, the decline of Sweden as a great European power and the beginning of the Age of Liberty.
 For these reasons, many of Cederström's compatriots were outraged by the news that the painting had been bought by a Russian, considering it a disgrace that the funerary tribute to the warrior king had ended up in the enemy country he had fought against.
 To convince the author to paint a new version, his admirers organised a fund-raising campaign that raised 11000 kronas.
 Cederström was still in Paris when he accepted this commission.
 He immediately started to work based on sketches of the original painting.
 He continued it in Florence, where he stayed for a short time, and finished it at home, in his house in Krusenberg, just south of Uppsala.
-On 30th November 1884, the anniversary of the death of Charles XII, he signed the canvas and delivered it to the museum in Stockholm.As for the original, it is unclear how it survived the upheavals of the October Revolution, but in 1923 the art dealer Max Molvidson managed to buy it for 7500 roubles and bring it back to Sweden.
+On 30 November 1884, the anniversary of the death of Charles XII, he signed the canvas and delivered it to the museum in Stockholm.As for the original, it is unclear how it survived the upheavals of the October Revolution, but in 1923 the art dealer Max Molvidson managed to buy it for 7500 roubles and bring it back to Sweden.
 He then sold it to Gustaf Werner, who subsequently donated it to the Gothenburg Museum of Art in 1939, where it is still exhibited today.

 Style

 Realist only in intentions and pictorial technique, the painting is actually the result of a highly fictionalised interpretation of the events.
 In fact, the king was not repatriated in broad daylight on an open stretcher but at night to the camp in Tistedalen and from there in a pine coffin to Uddevalla, where he was embalmed.
 The most likely route would have been either the one that corresponds to today's state road 220 in Norway (which from the Swedish border is called state road 165) or the state road 884 (which later becomes state road 166 in Sweden).
 Since both routes are rather flat, the mountains in the background are a very loose reinterpretation of the landscape.
-This choice was inspired by the Catastrophe on Øyfjellet (also known as the Carolean Death March), in which 3000 soldiers of the contingent led by Carl Gustaf Armfeldt froze to death, caught in a blizzard on their way back home through the northern part of the Sylan mountains in the Tydal region.
+This choice was inspired by the Catastrophe on Øyfjellet (also known as the Carolean Death March), in which 3000 soldiers of the contingent led by Carl Gustaf Armfeldt froze to death, caught in a blizzard on their way back home through the northern part of the Sylan mountains in the Tydalen region.
 Cederström was well aware that he had taken such artistic liberties and in 1919 responded to the criticism by commenting: